(Disclosure: Some of the links below may be affiliate links)

 I use my credit cards for all my shopping in Switzerland.
-As long as the shop accepts credit cards, I tend to use one.
+As long as the shop accepts credit cards, I use one.
 Except for tiny amounts when I have the cash on me.
 Why?
 The reason is simple.
 I try to maximize my cashback bonus.

 I also use them for all my online shopping.
 It means online shops and travel mainly.
 If there is no fee for using a credit card, I use it.
-Again this is to get some money back.
-The only case I am a bit more careful about is when I cannot pay in CHF.
+Again, this is to get some money back.
+The only case I am more careful about is when I cannot pay in CHF.
 In these cases, you pay a penalty fee for foreign currency transactions.
 We will discuss this in detail later in the article.